Anglia Counselling Ltd

 A definition of a narcissist can be a person who has an excessive interest in or admiration of themselves or someone who thinks the world revolves around them – and according to Psychology Today

 The hallmarks of Narcissistic Personality Disorder (NPD) are grandiosity, a lack of empathy for other people, and a need for admiration.
-People with this condition are frequently described as arrogant, self-centered, manipulative, and demanding…
+People with this condition are frequently described as arrogant, self-centred, manipulative, and demanding…

+You may recognise certain characteristics of the person who is causing you distress; they may try to control your beliefs or actions, impose their views and/or beliefs onto you, show a lack of respect and/or disregard for your feelings, views, thoughts or beliefs.
 Their behaviour can cause you great emotional turmoil even if you feel you are ‘dealing’ with it as best you can.
 It is especially more difficult and damaging to oneself if the situation goes on for a long period of time – years in many cases.

 Probably the most challenging aspect outside of the impact on our self-esteem is the frustration we feel at trying to meet the needs of this abusive individual.
 It will never change, but, despite understanding this, we continue to live in hope that one day, we will be thought of by the narcissist as good enough.

-Their behaviour can cause you great emotional turmoil even if you feel you are 'dealing' with it.
-Click To Tweet
+Their behaviour can cause you great emotional turmoil even if you feel you are ‘dealing’ with it.

 It’s important to realise that the narcissist could be ‘anyone’ – a parent, a sibling, a partner or someone who you are involved with outside of the home who has some influence in your life (ie a boss, family ‘friend’, extended family member or someone who is part of your social circle).